 My Paris Kitchen

-(Ten Speed) My Paris Kitchen features over 100 of my favorite recipes that I make in my kitchen in Paris.
+My Paris Kitchen features over 100 of my favorite recipes that I make in my kitchen in Paris.
 Included are recipes for appetizers, first courses, main courses, and – of naturally – dessert!
 (All recipes are in standard and metric measurements.)
-There are stories throughout the book about Paris and Parisian culture, and the book is lavishly photographed, with pictures of the streets, cafés, bakeries, chocolate, cheeses, and breads that make Paris such a delicious city.
+There are stories throughout the book about Paris and Parisian culture, and the book is lavishly photographed, with pictures of the streets, cafés, bakeries, chocolate, cheeses, and pastries that make Paris such a delicious city.
 My Paris Kitchen was named one of the top 10 cookbooks of the year by The Los Angeles Times, Amazon, National Public Radio (NPR), Serious Eats, The Chicago Tribune, Eat Your Books, The Splendid Table, and The Washington Post.

 Ready for Dessert